Foreign relations of Finland: Dissolution of the Soviet Union

 After the dissolution of the Soviet Union in 1991, Finland unilaterally abrogated the last restrictions imposed on it by the Paris peace treaties of 1947 and the Finno-Soviet Agreement of Friendship, Cooperation, and Mutual Assistance.
 The government filed an application for membership in the European Union (EU) three months after the dissolution of the Soviet Union.

 Finland officially established its relations with NATO in 1992 when it participated as an observer in the North Atlantic Cooperation Council (NACC) foreign ministers’ meeting.
-This marked the beginning of Finland’s engagement with NATO cooperation mechanisms following the end of the Cold War, motivated primarily by the need to monitor security developments in neighboring Russia and the Baltic states.
-Negotiations to join NATO’s Partnership for Peace (PfP) were initiated in 1993, and Finland formally joined the PfP program in 1994.
-Initially, Finland’s cooperation with NATO was restricted to non-combat areas such as rescue operations, peacekeeping training, and environmental protection.
+This marked the beginning of Finland's engagement with NATO cooperation mechanisms following the end of the Cold War, motivated primarily by the need to monitor security developments in neighboring Russia and the Baltic states.
+Negotiations to join NATO's Partnership for Peace (PfP) were initiated in 1993, and Finland formally joined the PfP program in 1994.
+Initially, Finland's cooperation with NATO was restricted to non-combat areas such as rescue operations, peacekeeping training, and environmental protection.

-In November 1995, Finland’s Parliament was presented with a new peacekeeping law that facilitated broader participation in international peace operations.
-This legal framework enabled Finland’s full engagement in the Bosnia IFOR peacekeeping mission in 1996 as an full and active peace partner.
+In November 1995, Finland's Parliament was presented with a new peacekeeping law that facilitated broader participation in international peace operations.
+This legal framework enabled Finland's full engagement in the Bosnia IFOR peacekeeping mission in 1996 as a full and active peace partner.

 Concurrently, efforts to align the Finnish Defence Forces' compatibility with NATO military standards were formalized through agreements signed in 1995.
-Further integration steps included the establishment of a special Finnish mission to NATO headquarters in Brussels in 1997, enhancing Finland’s involvement in NATO decision-making processes while maintaining its policy of military non-alignment.
+Further integration steps included the establishment of a special Finnish mission to NATO headquarters in Brussels in 1997, enhancing Finland's involvement in NATO decision-making processes while maintaining its policy of military non-alignment.

 President Mauno Koivisto with Jacques Delors, President of the CEC.

-Finland undertook several significant foreign and defence policy decisions in the 1990s.
-The country acquired 68 American F-18 Hornet fighter aircraft in 1992, entered NATO’s Partnership for Peace programme in 1994, and joined the European Union in 1995.
-In 1995, Finland reinforced Western economic integration by joining the second stage of the Economic and Monetary Union of the European Union, followed by entry into the third stage in 1999, which introduced the euro currency.